vipul2802/o365hq.com/content/blog/Explore intelligent cybersecurity with Microsoft 365 Defender.md

 * Microsoft Defender for Office 365 Plan 2 is included in Office 365 E5, Office 365 A5, and Microsoft 365 E5.
 * Microsoft Defender for Office 365 Plan 1 is included in Microsoft 365 Business Premium.
 * Microsoft Defender for Office 365 Plan 1 and Defender for Office 365 Plan 2 are each available as an add-on for certain subscriptions.
-To learn more, here is another link [Feature availability across Microsoft Defender for Office 365 plans](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#feature-availability-across-advanced-threat-protection-atp-plans).

 ![Explore intelligent cybersecurity with Microsoft 365 Defender](/img/M365Defender4.png)